Program overview

 - Language Teacher: Educators who teach French at various educational levels, fostering language skills in students.

-- Translator: Professionals who convert written content from French to English and vice versa, ensuring accurate communication across languages.
+- Translator: Professionals who convert written content from French to other languages and vice versa, ensuring accuracy and cultural relevance.

-- International Relations Specialist: Individuals who work in government or NGOs, focusing on French-speaking countries and fostering diplomatic relations.
+- International Relations Specialist: Experts who work in global organizations, focusing on French-speaking countries and regions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.